chofmannfuchs/composer/readme.md

 This will create a Docker image with the tag `composer:latest`.
 The Composer-Service will get exposed on Port 8000, see: [composer.conf](composer.conf) for configuration details.

+*Caveat:* If you are building on ARM architecture ("aarch64", Apple M1, ...), Maven won't build the Docker file.
+Instead, run `./build-docker.sh` to build the Docker image.

 ### Composition of micro frontends
 **Specify an include**